Peter-Moller/sp-server-report/README.md

   1. a web page as in _example 1_ below, listing all client in the domain(s)
   2. a web page for each client, see _example 2_

-If a given domain is not valid, it will be noticded as such.
+If a given domain is not valid, it will be noticed as such.
 If a client is present in multiple domains, it will be processed only once.
 The list of clients is processed alphabetically.
+The table is bort sortable and searchable.

 The script *requires* a file, `~/.tsm_secrets.env` or `"$ScriptDirName"/tsm_secrets.env`, containing the following:
 | Key                                                  | Explanation |